 Children’s regular savings accounts

-Unlike ISAs that allow you to deposit money as and when you choose, regular savings accounts require you to make regular contributions.
-Though this may seem like a big commitment, this makes regular savers ideal if you’re saving for something specific.
+Regular savings accounts need you to make regular payments.
+This makes regular savers ideal if you’re saving for something specific.

 Many regular savers offer competitive interest rates, allowing your money to work for you.
-The interest rates on regular savers are also a particularly good incentive when encouraging children to save their pocket money on a regular basis.
+The interest rates on regular savers are also a good way to encourage children to save their pocket money on a regular basis.

 Most children’s regular savings accounts run for a set period of time, such as a year.
-If you choose to withdraw from your account within the set time period, this can reduce the interest you’ll get on your savings.
+If you choose to take out any money from your account within the set time period, this can lower the interest you’ll get on your savings.

-Typically, you aren’t expected to pay tax on children’s savings accounts.
+Typically, you don't pay tax on children’s savings accounts.

-Children’s savings are also exempt from tax if they’re in a Junior ISA or a Child Trust Fund.
+Children’s savings do not pay tax if they are in a Junior ISA or Child Trust Fund.

 Should you need any more ISA guidance, why not pop in to your local branch so we can talk you through your options?
-We’d love to see you and we’re always here to help you make the right decisions and connect you – and your children – to a better financial future.
+We’d love to see you and we’re always here to help you and connect you – and your children – to a better financial future.

 Need some help?

 Our lines are open Monday to Friday from 8am - 6pm.
-We're closed on Saturdays, Sundays and bank holidays.
+We're closed on bank holidays.

 ISA FAQs